 Why Software Development?

-- Front-end developers, who make the things that users see and interact with on websites or web applications
+• Front-end developers, who make the things that users see and interact with on websites or web applications

-- Back-end developers, who sort through the data access layer of a piece of software
+• Back-end developers, who sort through the data access layer of a piece of software

-- Full-stack developers, who do both
+• Full-stack developers, who do both

 Do I Need a Degree to Become a Software Developer?

-What Type of Degree Is Best for Software Developers?
+What Type of Degree is Best for Software Developers?

-A computer science or software engineering major
+• An applied computer science or software engineering major

-A program offered online
+• A program offered online

-A curriculum that emphasizes communication and other “soft” skills
+• A curriculum that emphasizes communication and other soft skills

-A built-in internship or other hands-on work experience
+• A built-in internship or other hands-on work experience

 Many degree programs don’t require a hands-on experience such as an internship, work in a professor’s lab, or participation in hackathons—all things that tech companies look for on a developer’s resume.
 However, according to the Center for American Progress, “most high-paying jobs in technology… require hands-on development experience, knowledge of software development processes, and previous internship or work experience.”
 Students without this experience are at a disadvantage when applying for jobs.